Strongman Atlas Stone Technique: Improving Lift Efficiency

 Training Atlas Stones for Competition

-Competition preparation requires more than occasional stone sessions.
+Competition preparation takes more than the occasional stone session.
+Effective prep usually includes:

 • progressive loading toward contest weights